impostorsguides/impostorsguides.github.io/rbenv/part-1/1-c-content.md

 ### Experiment- which shell are you using?

-I'm typing this on a 2019 Macbook Pro, [which ships with `zsh` as its default shell](https://archive.ph/QGwEP).
+I'm typing this on a 2019 Macbook Pro, [which ships with `zsh` as its default shell](https://web.archive.org/web/20221205115311/https://scriptingosx.com/2019/06/moving-to-zsh-part-3-shell-options/){:target="_blank" rel="noopener"}.
 Your default shell might be the same as mine, or it might `bash` or another shell.

-To find out what shell we're using, we can open the terminal and type the `echo` command, passing [`"$0"`](https://archive.ph/PIQ25) as a parameter:
+To find out what shell we're using, we can open the terminal and type the `echo` command, passing [`"$0"`](https://web.archive.org/web/20230124040420/https://linuxhint.com/0-bash-script/){:target="_blank" rel="noopener"} as a parameter:

 ```
 $ echo "$0"